-Sure, your first grader may already be a Picasso with a paint brush, but even fancy artists need a new challenge.
+Sure, your kid may already be a Picasso with a paintbrush, but even fancy artists need a new challenge.
 Have your creative youngster make texture paint, a fun type of paint that combines the classic substance with grainy, gravelly, and grimy textures from your own kitchen.

 What You Need: